Winston Churchill: Out of Parliament: 1922–1924

-Churchill spent much of the next six months at the Villa Rêve d'Or near Cannes, where he devoted himself to painting and writing his memoirs.
+Churchill spent much of the next six months at the Villa Rêve d'Or near Cannes, painting and writing his memoirs.
 He wrote an autobiographical history of the war, The World Crisis.
 The first volume was published in April 1923 and the rest over the next ten years.
-After the 1923 general election was called, seven Liberal associations asked Churchill to stand as their candidate, and he selected Leicester West, but did not win.
+After the 1923 general election was called, seven Liberal associations asked Churchill to stand as their candidate; he selected Leicester West but did not win.
 A Labour government led by Ramsay MacDonald took power.
 Churchill had hoped they would be defeated by a Conservative-Liberal coalition.
 He strongly opposed the MacDonald government's decision to loan money to Soviet Russia and feared the signing of an Anglo-Soviet Treaty.

 In March 1924, alienated by Liberal support for Labour, Churchill stood as an independent anti-socialist candidate in the Westminster Abbey by-election but was defeated.
 In May, he addressed a Conservative meeting in Liverpool and declared there was no longer a place for the Liberal Party in politics.
 He said that Liberals must back the Conservatives to stop Labour and ensure "the successful defeat of socialism".
 In July, he agreed with Conservative leader Stanley Baldwin that he would be selected as a Conservative candidate in the next general election, which was held on 29 October.
 Churchill stood at Epping, but described himself as a "Constitutionalist".
 The Conservatives were victorious, and Baldwin formed the new government.
 Although Churchill had no background in finance or economics, Baldwin appointed him as Chancellor.

 Chancellor of the Exchequer: 1924–1929

 Becoming Chancellor on 6 November 1924, Churchill formally rejoined the Conservative Party a year later.
 As Chancellor, he intended to pursue his free trade principles in the form of laissez-faire economics, as under the Liberal social reforms.
 In April 1925, he controversially, albeit reluctantly, restored the gold standard in his first budget, at its 1914 parity, against the advice of leading economists including John Maynard Keynes.
 The return to gold is held to have caused deflation and resultant unemployment with a devastating impact on the coal industry.
-Churchill presented five budgets in all to April 1929.
+Churchill presented five budgets to April 1929.
 Among his measures were reduction of the state pension age from 70 to 65; immediate provision of widow's pensions; reduction of military expenditure; income tax reductions and imposition of taxes on luxury items.

 During the General Strike of 1926, Churchill edited the British Gazette, the government's anti-strike propaganda newspaper.
-After the strike ended, he acted as an intermediary between striking miners and their employers.
+After the strike, he acted as an intermediary between striking miners and their employers.
 He called for the introduction of a legally binding minimum wage.
-In a House of Commons speech in 1926 Churchill made his feelings on the issue of Irish unity clear.
-He stated that Ireland should be united within itself but also "united to the British Empire."
+In a House of Commons speech in 1926, Churchill stated that Ireland should be united within itself, and also "united to the British Empire."
 In early 1927, Churchill visited Rome where he met Mussolini, whom he praised for his stand against Leninism.